highruned/ls-module-flatfoot/README.md

 ## Technical
 FlatFoot iterates the database templates/partials/pages, it adds any that don't exist on the filesystem, if it does exist then it compares the modified date to decide which to copy to the other.

 FlatFoot is run under the PHP process, and therefore creates files as `www-data` or other.
-If you copy the module to a different server, the files should have the same user/group, or else a `chown www-data:www-data -R ./` may be in order.
+If you copy the module to a different server, the files should have the same user/group as PHP, or else a `chown www-data:www-data -R ./` may be in order.

 FlatFoot automatically creates directories that don't exist, and does a `chmod -R 0777 ./` for easy editing.
 You may want to remove the filesystem CMS objects when you are finished editing.